 What you need to do is to decide the length and width of your finished placket.

-For our version, we went for an 5″ long x 1 inch wide placket.
+For our version, we went for a 5″ long x 1 inch wide placket.

 First, draw your 5″ center line on a piece of pattern paper.
 From there, mark a line 1/2″ away from the center line on either side.
 Connect the two lines at the bottom.
 This will be the stitch line.
-Add 2 3/8″ outside all three sides of the stitch line ‘ this makes the pattern piece.
+Add 2 3/8″ (twice the width of the placket plus the 3/8″ seam allowance) outside all three sides of the stitch line.
+This makes the pattern piece.